anandkanav92/NOTES/papers/review-gan.md

 5. Are models robust to initial weights?

 # Hypothesis
 There is no mention of direct hypothesis in this study.
-It focus more on seeking answers to implicit questions rather than having any pre concieve
+It focus more on seeking answers to implicit questions rather than having any pre concieved notions about it.
 # Design

         > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExOTAxNzYyMjIsMTc5ODgyMjgyMyw5OD
+eyJoaXN0b3J5IjpbMTU5NzE5NDYzNCwxNzk4ODIyODIzLDk4MT
-E3Njk4MjcsODcxOTM4MjE5LDc5MjUwMTYxMiwyMTE3NzI5MDU0
+c2OTgyNyw4NzE5MzgyMTksNzkyNTAxNjEyLDIxMTc3MjkwNTQs
-LC0xNjk2NzE1NzMyLDE3Njg5ODIyNDIsMjAwOTIxMTY4MiwxND
+LTE2OTY3MTU3MzIsMTc2ODk4MjI0MiwyMDA5MjExNjgyLDE0Mj
-I5ODY2MjY0LDExMjQ1NTc0MywtMTYwMTMwMDczNywtNjY3MDg3
+k4NjYyNjQsMTEyNDU1NzQzLC0xNjAxMzAwNzM3LC02NjcwODc1
-NTEsLTQ2MjgwMTAzNiw4MjU5MjgwMjAsNjg3ODA4MzldfQ==
+MSwtNDYyODAxMDM2LDgyNTkyODAyMCw2ODc4MDgzOV19
 -->